Law Clerk Program

 - Ability to communicate effectively in writing and orally

-Mandatory condition of employment
+Mandatory conditions of employment

 Enhanced Secret security clearance.